jundalisay/sp/content/en/research/indian/gospel/chapter-28.md

 ---
 heading: Chapter 28
-title: AT THE STAR THEATRE
+title: At The Star Theatre
 c: "indigo"
-weight: 114
+weight: 246
 description: "The Master was sitting in his room at Dakshineswar."
 ---

 Friday, September 19, 1884

 IT WAS MAHALAYA, a sacred day of the Hindus, and the day of the new moon.
 At 2PM, Sri Ramakrishna was sitting in his room with Mahendra Mukherji, Priya Mukherji, M., Baburam, Harish, Kishori, and Lātu.
 Some were sitting on the floor, some standing, and others moving about.
 Hazra was sitting on the porch.
 Rakhal was still at Vrindāvan with Balarām.

 MASTER (to the devotees): "I was at Captain's house in Calcutta.
 It was very late when I returned.
 What a sweet nature Captain has!
 What devotion!
 He performs the Ārati before the image.

 First he waves a lamp with three lights, then a lamp with one light, and last of all he waves burning camphor.
 When performing the worship he does not speak.
 Once he motioned to me to take my seat.
 During the worship his eyes become swollen from spiritual emotion.
 They look as if they have been stung by wasps.

 He cannot sing, but he chants hymns beautifully.
 In his mother's presence he sits on a lower level; she sits on a high stool.
 "His father was a havildar in the English army.
 He would hold a gun with one hand and with the other worship Śiva.
 His servant made a clay image of Śiva for him.
 He wouldn't even touch water before performing the worship.
 He earned six thousand rupees a year.

 "Captain sends his mother to Benares now and then.
 Twelve or thirteen servants attend her there; it is very expensive.
 Captain knows the Vedānta, the Gitā, and the Bhagavata by heart.
 He says that the educated gentlemen of Calcutta follow the ways of the mlechchhas.

 "In his earlier years he practised hathayoga.
 That is why he strokes my head gently when I am in samādhi.
 His wife worships the Deity in another form-that of Gopala.
 This time I didn't find her so miserly.
 She too knows the Gitā and other scriptures.
 What devotion they have!

 They cooked a goat curry.
 Captain said they could eat it for fifteen days, but she said, 'No, no!
 Only seven days.'
 But I liked the taste of it.
 They serve a very small quantity of each dish, but nowadays they give me good portions since I eat more than they do.
 After the meal either Captain or his wife fans me.